fasenderos/nodejs-order-book/README.md

 :star: Star me on GitHub — it motivates me a lot!

-Ultra-fast matching engine written in TypeScript
+Ultra-fast Node.js Order Book for high-frequency trading (HFT) written in TypeScript :rocket::rocket:

 ## Features